In May 2010 we wrote about how the great recession had caused couples to put their divorces on hold due…

 The Top 12 Misconceptions About Divorce

 Most potential clients who consult with our firm have common fears and concerns about getting divorced.
-Most of those fears arise out of the myths of divorce that are reinforced on television and in the movies.
-This article is meant to dispel some of the most common myths under Pennsylvania divorce law.
+Most of those fears arise out of the perceptions of divorce that are reinforced on television and in the movies.
+This article is meant to dispel some of the most common misconceptions about Pennsylvania divorce law.

 1. Won’t we have our dirty laundry aired in court?

 The answer to this questions is probably “no.” First, most divorce cases settle without ever going to court.
-Second, at least with regard to divorce proceedings, bad behavior is not really relevant or considered by the court.
-Pretty much everyone going through a divorce has some skeletons in their closet or complaints about their spouse’s behavior (you are getting divorced, after all).
+Second, bad behavior is not really relevant or considered by the court.
+Nearly everyone going through a divorce has some skeletons in their closet or complaints about their spouse’s behavior.
+You are getting divorced, after all.
 And, the court doesn’t have the time or inclination to hear your secrets.
 Child custody cases, however, are another story.

 2. My ex cheated on me, shouldn’t that work to my favor in the divorce?

 The corollary to this question is the one from the guilt-ridden spouse, saying in effect that “I cheated . . . shouldn’t I give him/her everything he/she wants?”
 This question is really similar to the previous question about “dirty laundry.”
-Unless someone is actively pursing a “fault divorce,” which is very unusual for a variety of reasons, the answer again is “no.” Infidelity has little to no impact on both divorce and custody cases, often to the great disappointment of the spouse who was wronged.
+Unless someone is actively pursing a “fault divorce,” which is very unusual for a variety of reasons, the answer again is “no.” Contrary to popular misconceptions about divorce, infidelity has little to no impact on both divorce and custody cases, often to the great disappointment of the spouse who was wronged.

 3. Will I have to appear in court?

 Court appearances are only necessary if you and your spouse cannot agree on the terms of your divorce, support or custody of your children.
-If you are able to negotiate a settlement, no court appearance is necessary in Pennsylvania.
+No court appearance is necessary if you are able to negotiate a settlement.

 4. Isn’t my spouse going to get 50% of everything I own?

-This is one of the most common misunderstandings about divorce law.
-In Pennsylvania divorces, marital property is divided equitably (i.e. according to what the court thinks is “fair” after considering a list of factors), not equally (i.e. 50-50).
-Property is divided 50-50 in “community property” states, which Pennsylvania is not.
+This is one of the most common divorce misconceptions.
+In Pennsylvania divorces, marital property is divided equitably, not equally 50-50.
+“Equitable” means according to what the court thinks is “fair” after considering a list of factors.
+Property is divided 50-50 in “community property” states.
+Pennsylvania is not one of these states.
 Plus, only martial property is divided equitably, not everything.
 Certain property you own may be considered non-marital, such as property you acquired before the marriage, by way of gift or inheritance, or post-separation.
 Analyzing the marital estate and equitable distribution can be quite complicated.

 5. Am I Going To Lose My Home?

-Many people going through a divorce are afraid they are going to be kicked out of their house or are going to lose their home.
+Many people going through divorce have misconceptions about their home.
+They are often afraid they are going to be kicked out of their house or lose their home.
 There is some truth to this concern.
 In most cases, both parties are permitted to remain in the marital residence while the divorce is pending, even if the home is technically owned by only one party.
 Usually, however, one party will voluntarily leave the home because living together has become too uncomfortable.
 In the end, the court will almost always allow one party to retain ownership of the marital residence if they want to and can afford to “buy out” the other party’s interest through equitable distribution or otherwise.
 Ultimately, however, one party or the other is going to have to find a new place to live.